prayeole/ai-on-eks/blueprints/inference/nvidia-deep-research/README.md

 ### Step 6: Deploy RAG Blueprint with OpenSearch

-Deploy the RAG Blueprint using the OpenSearch-enabled images and IRSA service account:
+Deploy the RAG Blueprint using the OpenSearch-enabled images and the OpenSearch service account:

 > **Note**: The `helm/rag-values-os.yaml` file is pre-configured with Karpenter labels for automatic g5 instance provisioning.
 No manual node selection required.